🧀

 Co-Founder / 'That's Not Fraud, That's False Advertising'

-Co-founded Fyre Festival with McFarland.
-Was the celebrity face of the operation.
-When the disaster unfolded, he tweeted: 'I truly apologize as this is NOT MY FAULT.'
-Later said the difference between fraud and false advertising is important.
-Was not criminally charged but faced civil lawsuits.
-His legal defense was essentially: I'm not smart enough to commit fraud.
+Co-founded Fyre Festival.
+The celebrity face of the whole thing.
+When it all blew up, tweeted: 'I truly apologize as this is NOT MY FAULT.'
+Later argued the difference between fraud and false advertising is important.
+Wasn't charged criminally.
+His legal defense was basically: I'm not smart enough to have committed fraud.
+And honestly?
+Jury's still out on whether that's true.

 Andy King